NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 <div class="exercise-end"></div>

-As you can see, in NativeScript you have a lot of options for how you can apply CSS rules.
-You can apply the rules globally for both platforms, for iOS specifically, or for Android specifically.
-And you can also apply rules at the component level.
-With this last `id` change in place your app is starting to look a little nicer:
+And with this last `id` change in place your app is starting to look a little nicer:

 ![login 4](images/chapter2/ios/4.png)
 ![login 4](images/chapter2/android/4.png)

+As you can see, in NativeScript you have a lot of options for how you can apply CSS rules.
+You can apply rules globally—either for both platforms in `app.css`, for iOS in `platform.ios.css`, or for Android in `platform.android.css`.
+And you can also apply rules at the component level, while maintaining the same flexibility to target different platforms if required.

 To continue polishing the visuals of this login screen, let’s look at how we can add an image of this app’s logo.